 So let us look at a few more examples of both language forms:

-They sound similar right, and might be said for the same reason.
-In context the meaning would be clear.
-However they would be, I suggest said for different reasons.
+They sound similar right?
+They in fact might even be said for the same reason.
+In context, the meaning would be clear.
+However they would, I suggest, be said for different reasons.

 Let’s give a few example where the transformations sound a bit odd.

 Here the “so” version is jarring.
 Why?
-A native speaker is most unlikely to say this form.
+A native speaker is most unlikely to say the "so" form.
 Instead they are more likely to say a sentence like:

 # I varnished the timber so it would not rot.